fluthjs/fluth-vue/packages/core/useFluth/index.en.md

 );
 ```

-When using the render method in templates, you need to set the script lang to tsx:
+To use the render$ capability in templates, you need to set the script lang to tsx, define the render$ method in setup, and finally render the stream through `<Component :is="" />`.

 ```vue
 <template>